jefflau/jest-fetch-mock/README.md

 ### Mocking a redirected response
 Set the counter option >= 1 in the response init object to mock a redirected response https://developer.mozilla.org/en-US/docs/Web/API/Response/redirected.
+Note, this will only work in Node.js as it's a feature of node fetch's response class https://github.com/node-fetch/node-fetch/blob/master/src/response.js#L39.

 ```js
 fetchMock.mockResponse("<main></main>", {